toino8/KERMIT-Internship/README.md

 #### Reddit Data

-Be sure to have the prerequisites for reddit data ( torrents files ) before running the notebook associated with theses files
+Be sure to have the prerequisites for reddit data ( torrents files ) before running the notebook associated with theses files.

 The Reddit data is obtained from academic torrents and is stored in the project repository.
 Inside the **WebScrapping/Reddit** folder, you will find the following Python scripts: